Growing Knowledge, Changing Lives

 Yes, our Board members generously volunteer their time and expertise.
 They bring a wealth of experience across governance, mental health, science, research, and are deeply committed to the kaupapa of the Foundation.

-Who decides which research gets funded?
+Who decides what research gets funded?

 Projects are selected through a rigorous process involving peer review, ethical approval, and oversight from our Research Advisory Panel.
 We fund research that is innovative, evidence-based, and has the potential for real-world impact.